-Enclosed in Section 9 of this document are the Town's Annual Capital Budget and FY2018-2023 Capital Improvement Program (CIP).
-The table on the following page represents the Proposed Capital Requests being made by the General Government Departments and the Northborough K-8 School Department for FY2018.
+Enclosed in Section 9 of this document are the Town's Annual Capital Budget and FY2019-2024 Capital Improvement Program (CIP).
+The table on the following page represents the Proposed Capital Requests being made by the General Government Departments and the Northborough K-8 School Department for FY2019.

-Although the detail for proposed projects has been incorporated as Section 9 of the annual Operating Budget document, funding for all recommended FY2018 projects requires Town Meeting approval of specific Articles contained in the April 2017 Annual Town Meeting Warrant.
+Although the detail for proposed projects has been incorporated as Section 9 of the annual Operating Budget document, funding for all recommended FY2019 projects requires Town Meeting approval of specific Articles contained in the April 2018 Annual Town Meeting Warrant.

-The proposed FY2018 Capital Budget totals \$2,107,000 of which \$1,497,000 is anticipated to be funded with Free Cash (one-time revenues), resulting in no additional tax impact.
-In addition \$210,000 in funding will come from the Water & Sewer Enterprise Fund balance with no additional impact on rate payers.
-Out of the projects listed in the table to the right the only debt being proposed is \$400,000 for the Sewer Enterprise Fund West Main Street Pump Station Improvements.
-Debt for this project will be financed with sewer user fees, not general fund tax dollars.
-The balance of the projects listed will be paid for using available funds, resulting in no additional tax or fee impact to the residents.
+The proposed FY2019 Capital Budget totals \$1,870,000 of which \$1,360,000 is anticipated to be funded with Free Cash (one-time revenues), resulting in no additional tax impact.
+In addition \$510,000 in funding will come from the Water & Sewer Enterprise Fund balances with no additional impact on rate payers.
+All of the projects listed will be paid for using available funds, resulting in no additional tax or fee impact to residents.

-The pie chart below shows the breakdown of funding sources by category for the proposed FY2018 Capital Budget.
+The pie chart below shows the breakdown of funding sources by category for the proposed FY2019 Capital Budget.
 It is important to note that prior to FY2010 virtually all projects contained in the CIP were funded with debt.
-Today, there are dedicated funding sources for capital projects, such as Free Cash, which is funding over 71% of the FY2018 Capital Budget.
+Today, there are dedicated funding sources for capital projects, such as Free Cash, which is funding over 73% of the FY2019 Capital Budget.

-FY2018 CAPITAL FUNDING SOURCES
+FY2019 CAPITAL FUNDING SOURCES

-FY2018 CAPITAL BUDGET
+FY2019 CAPITAL BUDGET